 5 Coastal Graveyards In Scotland With A Darker Past

-In this post, I’m sharing with you my top five hidden coastal graveyards that, on first sight, may not look anything special, but if you know me, then you’ll know they’ll all be linked with the dark art of body snatching somewhere along the line.
+In this post, I’m sharing with you my TOP FIVE hidden coastal graveyards that, at first sight, may not look anything special, but if you know me, then you’ll know they’ll all be linked with the dark art of body snatching somewhere along the line.

 St Nicholas Church, Anstruther, Fife